Scotiabank Mortgage Rates & Reviews

 Scotia Total Equity Plan (STEP)

 With the Scotia Total Equity Plan (STEP), you are able to borrow against the home equity that you have built up in your home.
-With STEP, you only need to have at least 20% of your home's value in equity to be able to access this money.
+You can borrow up to 80% of your home’s equity with STEP, and you need to have at least 20% equity in the home to qualify for the plan.
+As you continue to pay down your mortgage, you build more equity in your home over time, and thus, your credit limit for the plan will automatically increase.
 STEP allows you to save money on interest payments by letting you consolidate multiple credit products under the plan.
-Since it is backed by the value of your home, the interest rate you will pay will be very attractive.
-Some of these credit products you can use with STEP include: your mortgage payment, line of credits, and credit cards.
-As you continue to pay down your mortgage over time and as this leads to you having more equity in your home, your credit limit for the plan will automatically increase.
+Since it is backed by the value of your home, the interest rate you will pay will be much lower than other credit products like a personal loan or credit card.

 How Does STEP Work?